 Second, quick-fixes are abruptly abandoned once a household-dependent critical shock size is reached.
 In the survey, shifts from extreme to interior MPCs rarely occur gradually.
 Households who start with an MPC of 1 tend to immediately jump from this extreme MPC to an interior MPC that is typically around 0.25 to 0.60 (the 20%-80% quantile range).
 Their first interior MPCs are thus not unlike those of households who start from the opposite MPC of 0, whose 20%-80% quantile range ranges from 0.20 to 0.50.
-Moreover, households rarely (if at all) transition back from the interior to the extremes: for only 3% of shock size increases, we observe a transition from interior to extreme MPCs, and conditional on starting from an interior MPC, households stay in the interior for 93% of shock size increases.
+Figure 3 visualizes the abrupt transition from extreme MPCs (left column) to first interior MPCs (right column) across types.

 Third, once households abandon their quick-fixes, their consumption policies are relatively stable within respondent and similar across respondents, even if their quick-fixing type differs.
 In the survey, the average absolute difference between two interior MPCs of adjacent shock sizes is 0.14, while the average conditional on a transition from the extremes (0 or 1) to the interior is 0.41.
-Moreover, interior MPCs are highly similar across respondents compared to MPCs as a whole: the variation in interior MPCs contributes only 16% to the total variance in MPCs.
+Moreover, households rarely (if at all) transition back from the interior to the extremes: for only 3% of shock size increases, we observe a transition from interior to extreme MPCs, and conditional on starting from an interior MPC, households stay in the interior for 93% of shock size increases.
+Finally, interior MPCs are highly similar across respondents compared to MPCs as a whole: the variation in interior MPCs contributes only 16% to the total variance in MPCs.
+Figure 3 shows that, while MPCs vary widely across types before switching (left column), their interior MPCs after switching are similar (right column).